rotationalio/ensign/docs/content/examples/data_engineers.md

 # Ensign for Data Engineers

-Hi there!
-This tutorial is targeted towards Golang data engineers.
-If you are interested in or currently writing event-driven applications in Go you are in the right place!
-In this code-driven tutorial we will use the [Watermill-Ensign](https://github.com/rotationalio/watermill-ensign) Golang SDK and [Watermill](https://watermill.io) to call a Weather API and insert the weather information into a PostgreSQL database.
-For those who are not familiar with Watermill, refer to my [initial post](https://rotational.io/blog/prototyping-eda-with-watermill/).

-TODO: change this link
-If you came here for the code the full example is available [here](https://github.com/rotationalio/ensign-examples/tree/main/go/tweets).
+We love data engineers &mdash; it's how a lot of us got our starts in tech.
+One of the main reasons we made Ensign is to make it easier for you to put your data in motion.
+We know that a clumsy ETL routine can quickly turn a data lake into a data landfill.

+In this example we'll see how to move data around with Ensign.
+We'll be using [Watermill-Ensign](https://github.com/rotationalio/watermill-ensign) and [Watermill](https://watermill.io) to call a Weather API and insert weather data into a PostgreSQL database.
+If you haven't used Watermill yet, you're in for a treat!
+Check out this [introductory post](https://rotational.io/blog/prototyping-eda-with-watermill/) that covers the basics.

+Just want the code?
+Check out this [repo](https://github.com/rotationalio/ensign-examples/tree/main/go/weather_data) for the full example.

+## ETL Design

-The architecture is composed of three components:
+The architecture for this weather ingestor is composed of three components:
-- An ensign publisher that calls the Weather API and publishes the weather data to a topic.
+- An Ensign publisher that calls the Weather API and publishes the weather data to a topic.
-- An ensign subscriber that listens on this topic and runs a check against the PostgreSQL database to see if this is a new record.
-The weather data doesn't change that often, so it is pussible to receive a duplicate record.
-If the record is new, it puts the record into a second topic.
+- An Ensign subscriber that listens on this topic and runs a check against the PostgreSQL database to see if this is a new record.
+The weather data doesn't change that often, so it is possible to receive a duplicate record.
+If the record is new, we'll put the record into a second topic.
 - A sql publisher that inserts the records from the second topic into the database.

-The ensign subscriber and the sql publisher are chained together using the `router` and `handler` functionality that was described in the initial post.
+The Ensign subscriber and the sql publisher are chained together using the `router` and `handler` functionality described in [this post](https://rotational.io/blog/prototyping-eda-with-watermill/).

 ## Prerequisites

 This tutorial assumes that the following steps have been completed:
 - You have installed **watermil**, **ensign**, **watermill-ensign**, and **watermill-sql**.
 - You have received an Ensign Client ID and Client Secret.
-Refer to the [getting started guide](https://github.com/rotationalio/ensign/blob/main/docs/content/getting-started/_index.md) on how to obtain the key.
+Refer to the [getting started guide]({{< ref "/getting-started" >}}) on how to obtain the key.
-- You have received an API key from the [Weather API website (it is free)](https://www.weatherapi.com).
+- You have received an API key from the [Weather API website (it's free!)](https://www.weatherapi.com).
-- You have docker installed and running on your machine.
+- You have [Docker](https://www.docker.com/) installed and running on your machine.

 ## Project Setup

-First, let's create a root directory called for the application.
+First, let's create a root directory `weather_data` called for the application.

 ```bash
 mkdir weather_data